- Course summary

 During the course

-Given the ubiquity of technology in our daily lives, much of the course focuses on digital media and digital creative technologies.
-For students seeking to learn practical aspects of creative production, our digital labs and recording studio facilities are state-of-the-art.
+Given the ubiquity of technology in our daily lives, digital media and digital creative technologies are at the heart of the course.
+For students seeking to learn practical aspects of creative production, our facilities are state-of-the-art.

 What our students say